Esther Chapter 2

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-, who had adopted her as [his] daughter) to go in to the king, she requested nothing except but what Hegai the king’s eunuch, the guardian of the women, had advised.
+, who had adopted her as [his] daughter) to go in to the king, she requested nothing except but what Hegai (or Hege) the king’s eunuch, the guardian of the women, had advised.
 And Estherאֶסְתֵּר

 Transliteration;’estēr Pronunciation es-tare’ Esther = “star” the queen of Persia, heroine of the book of Esther – daughter of Abihail, cousin and adopted daughter of Mordecai, of the tribe of Benjamin Said to be a Prophetesses in the Talmud.
 For more info click here